GarrettS/Singular-Health/README.md

 * Medical records are transmitted insecurely.
 Providers and patients usually prefer the patient to send information via email, in violation of HIPAA.

-* Maintaining copies of diagnostics, referrals, and prescriptions is inconvenient and lossy.
+* Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records is inconvenient and lossy.

 * Medical practice management and healthcare administration is expensive.
 This increases cost and reduces profit.